woile/woile.github.io/content/blog/ux-intuition-list.md

 Spotting these issues isn't about being "picky", it's about **empathy**.
 Every extra click, every redundant field, and every lost scroll position is a tiny withdrawal from the user's "trust bank.".

-In this post, I've focus mostly on frontend and visuals, but it can be easily extrapolated to terminal CLIs, backend applications or even writing code.
+This can be easily extrapolated, not only to backends or CLI's, but also to any aspect of life, that's my belief.
-A post for another time.
+A road with no signs, a street so wide it encourages speeding, or a kitchen without plugs.

 As engineers, our job isn't just to make the code run; it's to make the friction disappear.